 Are part-time workers entitled to bank holidays?

-Under the Part-time Workers (Prevention of Less Favourable Treatment) Regulations 2000 (SI 2000/1551) a part-time worker has the right not to be treated less favourably than a comparable full-time worker on the grounds that he or she is a part-timer.
+Under the Part-time Workers (Prevention of Less Favourable Treatment) Regulations 2000 (SI 2000/1551) a part-time worker has the right not to be treated less favourably than a comparable full-time worker on the grounds that they are a part-timer.
 This includes entitlement to bank holidays.

 Where an employer includes bank holidays in the statutory minimum entitlement to paid holiday under the Working Time Regulations 1998 this is unlikely to cause problems.
 However, where full-time workers are entitled to bank holidays in addition to their statutory entitlement to holiday, difficulties may arise.